Flying Cars Will Be a $3 Trillion Business—and They’re Coming Sooner Than You Think

-If Silicon Valley insiders have their way, that could be the case a mere two decades from now when flying cars will not only be a reality but a multi-trillion dollar industry.
+If Silicon Valley insiders have it their way, that could be the scenario a mere two decades from now when flying cars will not only be a reality but also a multitrillion dollar industry.
 (And you thought self-driving cars were the future of transportation!)

-Turns out that while you’re reading an iPad in your Tesla as it drives you to the local Barneys, the real news will actually be flying around overhead.
+Turns out that while you’re reading an iPad in your Tesla as it drives you to Barneys, the real news will actually be flying around overhead.
 According to analysts at Morgan Stanley, flying cars are already turning into a big future business.
 Per Bloomberg, multiple companies are racing to get autonomous vehicles off the roads and into the air.
-But these flying cars won’t be moving people—at least not at first.
+But these flying cars won’t be moving people—at least, not at first.
 Instead, imagine the traffic-free air above cities as the new frontier for your next package delivery.
-Big companies that need to move lots of product at a quick clip have begun beta-testing drones, and they envision fleets of self-driving VTOLs carrying all sizes of freight without having to navigate pesky, Stone Age roads.
+Big companies that need to move a lot of product at a quick clip have begun beta-testing drones, and they envision fleets of self-flying VTOLs (vertical take-off and landing aircraft) carrying all sizes of freight without having to navigate pesky, Stone Age roads.

 Analysts say that if the most fantastical estimates were to come to fruition, we could be staring down the barrel at a whopping $2.9 trillion global industry by 2040.
 Conservative estimates, however, say it could be somewhere in the paltry $615 billion range.